MichielvNederpelt/TMD-ASSIGN-2/README.md

 - Lemma: a lemma can be a helpful feature to disambiguate between different word senses.
 The word 'broke' could mean break in the past tense, or a state of poverty for a person.

 - UPOS (universal POS tag) and XPOS (specific POS tag):
 POS tags can be helpful features to disambiguate between different words.
 If we take the same example, the word 'broke' could mean break and then it would be a VERB, or a state of poverty for a person so an adjective (ADJ).
+In order to make the distinction, a system needs to have these features.

 - Children of token:
 In order to identify which possible arguments a token and possible predicate takes, we want to add children as a lexical feature.
 By using SpaCy, we labeled all possible children of a token, and added this to the dataset.